 Parking permits can be purchased online.
-Eligible students and employees should to go www.sju.edu and sign onto MySJU.
-There is a link on the front page that says "Purchase Parking Decal".
-You will be required to complete a vehicle information form and submit a credit card number for purchase.
-Permits can then be picked up at the Public Safety office at any time.
+Eligible students and employees should to go www.sju.edu and sign onto the NEST.
+There is a link in the Public Safety block on the Administrative Services page to purchase your decal.
 Permits will still be sold on a first come, first served basis.
 Employees and students who have unpaid parking violations from the previous year will not be permitted to purchase a parking permit until all charges have been settled.

-Payment for parking permits needs to be made via credit card or payroll deduction online at MySJU (refer to the "purchase parking permit" link on the SJU Today page).
+Payment for parking permits needs to be made via credit card or payroll deduction online via the NEST (refer to the "purchase parking permit" link in the Public Safety block on the School Services page).
 Under no circumstances may departmental operating budgets and/or private donations be used to pay for permits.
 Reserved parking permits are limited to those that have already been issued in prior years.
 Unfortunately, due to extremely limited capacity, we are unable to add any new reserved spots at this time.
 Payments for the reserved permits must be arranged in person at the University's Security Office.

 Additional key parking related issues are as follows: